Autabee/Autabee.OpcCommunication/docs/shortList.md

+# Short List

+Objects defined in the library that are not part of the OPC UA specification but are used to simplify the usage of the library.

 | object | usage definition   |
 | --- | --- |
 | MonitoredItem | The MonitoredItem that triggered the event |